craigphicks/mini-preproc/README.md

 //--STOP
 ...after
 ```
+The above program is included with the `mini-preproc` module at
+`node_modules/mini-preproc/examples/src-js/demo-cli.js`

+A typescript version of the program is [listed in the appendix](#typescript-version-of-the-example-program) and is included with the `mini-preproc` module at
+`node_modules/mini-preproc/examples/src-ts/demo-cli.ts`

 *WARNING: [In the vscode debugger, output to process.stdout is NOT normally shown in the 'DEBUG CONSOLE' window.](#printing-to-processstdout-from-vscode-in-debug-mode)*